CoFH/cofh.github.io/docs/terminology/index.md

 Type of matter that cannot be stored in inventories like items, but must be stored in tanks instead, or in fluid container items like buckets.
 Fluid amounts are expressed in [millibuckets](#millibucket-mb).
-[Thermal Foundation](/docs/thermal-foundation/) and [MineFactory Reloaded](/docs/minefactory-reloaded/) both add various kinds of fluids.
+[Thermal Foundation](/docs/thermal-foundation/) adds various kinds of fluids.
 Water and lava from vanilla Minecraft are also considered fluids.

 ### Inventory
 Anything that can hold items is considered an inventory.
 This includes chests,